raspberrypilearning/cd-advanced-scratch-sushi/en/step_6.md

 title: What does the new code do?
 ---

+All this code does is wait to receive a broadcast, and then respond by setting the `collectable-frequency`{:class="blockdata"} variable to a very small number \(change it to different values and see what happens!\), then waiting for one second, and then changing the variable back to `1`.

+To understand what's going on here, let's look at how the `collectable-frequency`{:class="blockdata"} variable is used.

 In the main game loop, the part of the code that makes **Collectable** sprite clones gets told by the `collectable-frequency`{:class="blockdata"} variable how long to wait between making one clone and the next.

-All the code does is wait to receive a broadcast, and then respond by setting the `collectable-frequency`{:class="blockdata"} variable to a very small number \(change it to different values and see what happens!\), then waiting for one second, and then changing the variable back to `1`.

-Think about what’s happening during the second when `collectable-frequency`{:class="blockdata"} is very small: the `when green flag clicked`{:class="blockevents"} code is still running, and the `repeat until`{:class="blockcontrol"} loop in it is looping.
-Look at the code in that loop:

 ```blocks
     repeat until <not <(create-collectables) = [true]>>